zikula/core/src/docs/en/dev/authentication_module_api.rst

 method of the authentication module's `Api_Auth` class, and receiving back a value of `true`.

-It is important that Zikula identify reentrant authentication processes.
+It is important that Zikula identifies reentrant authentication processes.
 Remember that an authentication module does not encompass the entire log in process, but instead only implements the authentication part of the process.
 The _Users_ system module is still in charge of the overall login process, and